softwarecrash/Solar2MQTT/README.md

 - get Json over web at /livejson?
 - firmware update over webinterface
 - debug log on Wemos USB (use only if you **don't** supply Wemos from Inverter!!!)
-- [blink codes](https://github.com/softwarecrash/Solar2MQTT/wiki/Blink-Codes) for the current state of the ESP (not supported on ESP-01s)
+- [blink codes](https://github.com/softwarecrash/Solar2MQTT/wiki/Blink-Codes) for the current state of the ESP
 - with Teapod